ncatlab/nlab-content/pages/2/3/0/7/27032/content.md

 * The [[untruncated LLPO]] for the [[natural numbers]] is equivalent to the WLPO.

-### Truncated and untruncated versions in dependent type theory

-In the context of [[dependent type theory]], the weak limited principle of omniscience can be translated in two ways, by interpreting "or" as [[propositional truncation|propositionally truncated]] ("merely or") or untruncated ("purely or").
-Truncated WLPO and untruncated WLPO are equivalent to each other.

 ## Related statements

 * $WLPO$ follows from [[LPO]], but not conversely.
 If $P(x)$ is a decidable proposition, then so is $\neg{P(x)}$, and so $LPO$ gives